SpaceX Statistics

 Highest Number of Reuses for a Particular Fairing

 Share of F9/FH Launches with at Least One Reused Fairing (excl.
-Dragon)
+Dragon Missions)

 Crew Dragon